SAP-samples/cloud-espm-cloud-native/README.md

 ### Security Implementation

+* Some of the security features implemented in the application are given below

+ - 1. Inclusion of xs-security.json with “Retailer” role.
+ - 2. Setup of oauth resource server to enhance the spring-security for jwt token authentication by configuring a resource server in Sales Service and product service.
+ - 3. App to App communication for Business user is implemented in Create Sales Order (sales-service) and Update Stock by Product ID (product-service).
+Sales Service and Product Service are bound to same xsuaa.
+We propagate Business User from Sales Service to Product Service for Stock check.
+ - 4. App to App communication for Technical user is implemented between sales-service and tax-service using client-credential flow.
+Sales service and Tax service are bound to different xsuaa.
 * Run command `cf marketplace` and check the service and plan names for the Authorization and Trust Management (XSUAA) service.
 Check if service `xsuaa` and plan `application` exists.

 * Create a service instance of the Authorization and Trust Management service with `application` plan by running the command `cf create-service xsuaa application espm-xsuaa -c xs-security.json`